goki/stringer/README.md

 # stringer

-my fork of stringer that also generates a conversion BACK from a string to the const type
+fork of stringer that also generates a conversion BACK from a string to the const type in the `FromString` method